Hukum – Thalaivar Alappara: Impact

 Following its release, the song's popularity led to numerous fan edits and tributes in sports and other pop culture.
-Alagappan Muthu, writer of ESPNcricinfo, covered the Chennai Super Kings match against Kolkata Knight Riders on 8 April at M. A. Chidambaram Stadium, Chennai that mentioned the song being played upon MS Dhoni's arrival at the stadium and the lyrics apparently referenced on Dhoni, as a token of admiration by the fans.
+Alagappan Muthu, writer of Cricinfo, covered the Chennai Super Kings match against Kolkata Knight Riders on 8 April at M. A. Chidambaram Stadium, Chennai that mentioned the song being played upon MS Dhoni's arrival at the stadium and the lyrics apparently referenced on Dhoni, as a token of admiration by the fans.
 The football club Manchester City F.C. posted an Instagram reel, mentioning the song and the popular dialogue as a tribute to the actor.

 Composer Anirudh announced Hukum World Tour for 2024–2025, banking on the success of the song.
 Additionally, his newly established clothing brand "Piece of Rock" launched T-shirts under the tagline "Hukum" for the tour.
 The introductory dialogue "inga naan thaan kingu" spoken by Rajinikanth in the film and its song, inspired another film to have the same dialogue as title, starring Santhanam and Priyalaya.
 The sequel to Jailer was given the tentative title Hukum.